-- Demonstrate a strong vision to grow the F&A practice and should offer P2P services - 2.
+- 1. Providers to have a strong vision to grow their F&A practice and must offer FP&A services - 2.
 Bring in deep domain and technology expertise, including automation, analytics, AI, machine learning, cloud and blockchain - 3.
 Have a strong partner ecosystem across F&A service lines to drive innovation and digital transformation - 4.
-Provide vertical-specific platform solutions and offer guidance on process optimization to deliver tangible benefits
+Demonstrate ability to provide vertical-specific platform

-- 5. Employ design thinking or alternative methodologies to involve the customer in designing products and services or the transformation roadmap - 6.
-Demonstrate industry and domain expertise to deal with core finance functions and lead digital implementation of the roadmap - 7.
-Showcase referenceable case studies
+- solutions and offer guidance on process optimization to deliver tangible benefits - Employ design thinking or alternative methodologies to involve the customer in designing products and services or the transformation roadmap - 6.
+Demonstrate industry and domain expertise to deal with core finance functions and lead digital implementation of roadmap design - 7.
+Have referenceable case studies